nfdi4objects/n4o-graph-importer/README.md

 Received data in RDF or JSKOS format must be syntactically valid.
 Additional validation has not been implemented yet.

+Validation errors are returned in [Data Validation Error Format].

 ### Filtering

 [filtering]: #filtering